Atknssl/Unity-PID-Examples/README.md

 # Unity-PID-Examples

+There is a WebGL build of this project [here](https://atknssl.com/pidexamples)

-There are some examples that may help you to understand PID logic.
+There are some basic examples that may help you to understand PID logic.
 Currently there are 2 examples:

 ## Balance Rod